-Step Action 1 Choose Setup Option Easy For patents who start with a function of poperties ground and start with a function of the poperties ground at meable. back next Choose the Easy option on the slide bar and touch next .
+Step Action 1 Choose Setup Option Easy For patents who start with a function of rope strong in the start with a function of the start with a func Choose the Easy option on the slide bar and touch next .
 Note: You need to know your patient's mealtime insulin doses, target glucose range and correction factor.
 2 Breakfast 4 units of insulin back next Enter the mealtime rapid-acting insulin doses.
 Touch next after each entry.
 3 Correction Target A A 3.9 to 7.2 To Enter the blood glucose Correction Target .
 This is the desired target range for blood glucose values before meals.
 Touch next .
 Note: If you just want to set one target instead of a range, set both the low and high values to the same number.